NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: DISCUSSION AND FUTURE WORK

 \textbf{Summary.} We presented NeuralTouch, a new method to achieve accurate robotic grasping that integrates vision and touch to enable precise manipulation with various objects and target features of those objects.
 Our approach consists of two main phases: a coarse phase, where the NDF is used to generate an initial grasping pose; and a fine phase, where the robot engages in tactile servoing using a neural descriptor-based RL tactile policy upon approaching the initial pose.
 Additionally, we demonstrate applications of our method by introducing a third replay phase, where the robot performs downstream tasks requiring high precision, such as peg-out/in-hole.
 Our ablation study shows that NeuralTouch significantly outperforms baseline methods in grasping accuracy and generalizability.
 Furthermore, our method is sim-to-real transferable, which makes it easy to deploy in real-world scenarios.

-While references \cite{bauza2024simple} and \cite{zhao2023skill} are similar to ours in this regard, they differ in explicitly predicting only the in-hand contact pose for known object shapes; thus, they do not perform real-time closed-loop control and are unable to react to external disturbances or generalize to unseen objects.
+While works by Bauza et al.~\cite{bauza2024simple} and Zhao et al. \cite{zhao2023skill} are similar to ours in this regard, they differ in explicitly predicting only the in-hand contact pose for known object shapes; thus, they do not perform real-time closed-loop control and are unable to react to external disturbances or generalize to unseen objects.
 Our method implicitly learns to achieve the desired grasping pose for various unseen objects.

-\textbf{Limitations and future work.} While our NeuralTouch system can achieve accurate grasping poses, it is still not sufficiently precise for sub-millimetre accuracy in real-world applications.
-One primary reason is the insufficient accuracy of the real-to-sim tactile transfer, particularly on very light contacts.
-Furthermore, our system currently lacks feedback control during the downstream task execution phase, where leveraging contact information could enhance performance.
-However, ongoing studies \cite{zhao2024fots, xu2022efficient, higuera2023extrinsic, kim2022active, dong2021insertion} are complementary to our method, as they focus on learning physically interactive policies for the insertion process under the assumption that the object is already grasped in a suitable pose for insertion.
-These works highlight promising directions for future research, where NeuralTouch could be integrated with such approaches to achieve more robust and generalizable manipulation.
+\textbf{Limitations and future work.} While our NeuralTouch system can achieve accurate grasping poses, real-world applications could benefit from sub-millimetre precision.
+One limitation affecting precision is the accuracy of real-to-sim tactile transfer, particularly for very light contacts.
+Furthermore, our system currently lacks feedback control during the downstream task execution phase, where leveraging contact information could further enhance performance.\\ Ongoing studies \cite{zhao2024fots, xu2022efficient, higuera2023extrinsic, kim2022active, dong2021insertion} are complementary to our method, as they focus on learning physically interactive policies for insertion under the assumption that the object is already grasped in a suitable pose.
+These works highlight promising directions for future research, in which NeuralTouch could be integrated with such approaches to achieve more robust and generalisable manipulation.